 Gerald Leighton Patterson followed Norman Brookes as Australia’s second international tennis star.
 He was generally regarded as the first Australian to adopt a ‘power’ game.
 He was years ahead of his time with his cannonball service and net storming volley games, in an era when baseline stroke play was still very much in vogue.

-A heroic Military Cross winner with the Australian army in World War I, he played the game with daring, too, charging the net behind an explosive serve, both flat and twisting.
+A heroic Military Cross winner with the British army in World War I, he played the game with daring, too, charging the net behind an explosive serve, both flat and twisting.
 His exemplary smash, stiff volleying and good forehand rewarded him with numerous championships.

 When international competition resumed after the war, he was the dominating player winning the Wimbledon singles championship in 1919 from Australia’s Sir Norman Brookes, becoming Wimbledon’s first post World War I champion.
 Patterson was runner up in 1920 to Bill Tilden, and won the title again in 1922 defeating Randolph Lycett 6-3 6-4 6-2.
 1922 was the first year at the current venue and he became the first man to win the championship by playing through when the challenge round was abolished.
 The world’s most famous singer was in the debuting centre court.
 That was Dame Nellie Melba, the great Australian diva, Patterson’s aunt and number one fan.
 He also won the mixed doubles with Suzanne Lenglen in 1920 and reached the doubles finals in 1922 and 1926.